Get started:

 Leasing vs buying a car: What sets them apart?

-When deciding whether to lease or buy a car, think of it like renting a house versus buying one.
+When deciding between these options in the finance vs lease debate, think of it like renting a house versus buying one.
 When you buy a car, especially through financing options such as PCP or HP, you are essentially renting it with the possibility of owning it at the end of the agreement.
 Unless you make a final payment to purchase the vehicle, the finance company retains ownership.

 On the other hand, leasing a car is similar to renting.
 You agree to use the car for a set period of time, typically with mileage and maintenance restrictions.
 At the end of the lease, you return the car, and you don't own it.
 Leasing allows you to have more flexibility and lower monthly payments, but you do not own the vehicle as you would if you bought it.